-Jersey is also jam-packed with award-winning attractions and places to visit.
-Discover Jersey's past in a gripping, entertaining way at magnificent castles, emotive war tunnels and hands-on museums that really bring history to life.
-If that’s not enough, there are also fascinating wildlife and adventure parks, quaint fishing villages, beautiful private gardens, luxury spas and a tantalising array of outdoor pursuits for all ages and abilities.
+Jersey is also crammed with award-winning attractions and places to visit.
+Uncover the island’s past at magnificent castles, emotive war tunnels and hands-on museums that really bring history to life.
+If that’s not enough, there are fascinating wildlife and adventure parks, quaint fishing villages, beautiful private gardens, luxury spas and not forgetting a tantalising array of outdoor pursuits for all ages and abilities.

 Getting around is easy.
-For maximum flexibility, you should hire a car, so that you can seek out the hidden beaches, explore the glorious coastline and find some off the beaten track places.
-Even without a car, an extensive bus network operates around the island allowing you to explore the main places of interest.
-However, two feet or two wheels are the best way to explore Jersey.
-It's an exceedingly friendly walking and cycling island with a maze of cycle paths, walks and 45 miles of ‘Green Lanes’, which meander through the various parishes.
+For maximum flexibility, we recommend hiring a car to seek out hidden beaches, explore the glorious coastline and find some off-the-beaten-track places.
+Alternatively, an extensive island-wide bus network gives easy access to all the main places of interest.
+Jersey is also an exceedingly friendly walking and cycling island with a maze of cycle paths, walks and 45 miles of ‘Green Lanes’, which meander through the various parishes.